ekoorb23/ekoorb23.github.io/EPR/index.md

-# Familiarisation course
 *An Articulate Storyline 360 eLearning course*

 ## About ##

 A demonstration-only course, explaining different sections of an electronic patient record.
 Scroll down to view the course contents.

 ## Course content

-Please view these videos on a laptop, desktop or tablet device.
+Please view these modules on a laptop, desktop or tablet device.
 The resolution of the screen recorded modules is fixed and not suited to smaller mobile device screens.

 Module [01 Introduction (7 mins)](/01/story.html) contains a visual explanation of how this course works.